College of Letters and Science

 Education and America’s Promise by the Association of American Colleges and

 well-rounded fundamental education for our next generation of leaders.
 Explore

 The College of Letters and Science is home to 13 distinct academic

-March 14, 6:30 p.m.
-Preparing for the Drone Invasion, Tim Kennedy (Geography and Geology), Community Lecture Series, Portage County Public Library.
+March 13, 6:30 p.m.
+The Morality of Drone Warfare, David Chan (Philosophy), Community Lecture Series, Portage County Public Library.